HEAL-SWIN: A Vision Transformer On The Sphere: Experiments

-where $d(p,p')$ is the Euclidean distance between $p$ and $p'$.
-As mentioned in Section~\ref{subsec:datasets}, some pixels in the corners of the image are lost when converted to the HEALPix grid.
-In order to ensure a fair comparison, we mask the pixels unavailable to the HEAL-SWIN model in the loss of the SWIN model and exclude them from $P_\text{pred}$ and $P_\text{gt}$.

-The resulting depth estimation Chamfer distances are plotted in Figure~\ref{fig:chamfer_result}.\footnote{For completeness, we want to mention that one HEAL-SWIN run performed very differently from the others with a Chamfer distance of $6.784$.
-According to Chauvenet's criterion this run should be classified as an outlier and is therefore not included in the figure.} From this there is a clear signal that the point clouds predicted by HEAL-SWIN match the ground truth point cloud better than the point cloud predicted by the SWIN transformer, indicating that the HEAL-SWIN model has indeed learned a better 3D representation of the spherical images.
+From the results depicted in Figure~\ref{fig:main_results} (left),\footnote{For completeness, we want to mention that one HEAL-SWIN run performed very differently from the others with a Chamfer distance of $6.784$.
+According to Chauvenet's criterion this run should be classified as an outlier and is therefore not included in the figure.} it is evident that the point clouds predicted by HEAL-SWIN match the ground truth point cloud better than the point clouds predicted by the SWIN transformer, indicating that the HEAL-SWIN model has indeed learned a better 3D representation of the spherical images.